Travel.State.Gov > International Travel > Emergencies > Information for U.S. Citizens about a U.S. Government-Assisted Evacuation

 How to Repay an Evacuation Loan:

 You should make evacuation loan payments to the U.S. Department of State through the Comptroller and Global Financial Services (CGFS) office in Charleston, South Carolina.
 CGFS is working closely with our other Bureaus, Posts and Embassies to gather all of the necessary documentation in order to process loans and prepare bills.

-Once you have received your bill you may contact us for more information about your evacuation loan, to repay your loan, or to request a payment plan, contact:
+Once you have received your bill you may contact us for more information about your evacuation loan, to repay your loan, or to request an Installment agreement.

 Comptroller and Global Financial Services

 Phone: 1-800-521-2116 or 843-746-0592

 Hours: Monday to Friday from 7:30 AM to 4:00 PM ET